 The law, generally, permits reasonable name corrections as necessary.
 A correction is often made merely on Consent; however, if a party is unwilling to...Learn More

-Can a Plaintiff Allege Breach of Contract and Negligence In the Same Lawsuit?
+Can a Plaintiff Allege Breach of Contract and Negligence At the Same Time?
 It Is Fully Proper to Include Allegations For Both Breach of Contract and...Learn More